Gregory S. DuPont

 Advance Directives: Part II - Health Care Issues

 Overview: Part I of this series looked at the durable power of attorney as an estate planning tool to direct financial quality of life decisions and designate an agent to act on one’s behalf when one is no longer able to do so.
 However, there are other issues that may be just as important as financial decisions, revolving around what types of health care measures will be taken (to alleviate suffering or prolong life) if one is incapacitated.
-How, and by whom, such health care quality of life decisions will be made can be addressed using additional advance directives: living wills and health care proxies.
+How, and by whom, such health care quality of life decisions will be made can be addressed using additional advance directives examples: living wills and health care proxies.

 What do you know about living wills and health care proxies?
 Test your knowledge.

 - Set of instructions for the distribution of one’s property if an individual becomes incapacitated and is unable to express his or her wishes.

 - Set of instructions for a health care provider stipulating the extent of medical coverage to maintain one’s life, should incapacitation render the person unable to express his or her wishes.

 - A health care proxy appoints an agent to make any and all health care decisions, in effect implementing instructions, on one’s behalf, in the event of incapacity.
 True or False.

 - Some states have enacted Default Surrogate Decision Making Statutes that empower health care professionals to make decisions on behalf of an incapacitated patient who did not execute advance directives prior to incompetence.
 True or False.

 Read here to learn more about living wills and health care proxies.